DergLabs/Artix-Express-35/README.md

 Consider this project in its pre-Alpha stage with ZERO testing and verification.
 This whole design has been based on reference designs/guidance from Diligent, Xilinx, FTDI and Analog Devices.

+This design is fully open source and free for anyone to use, copy, or whatever else you'd like.

 All Datasheets and reference info can be found below:

 FT601: